×

 1% Rule vs 2% Rule – How They Compare for Real Estate Investors

-The 2% rule uses the same calculation method as the 1 percent rule – a purchase price of $100,000 would need to produce a monthly rental cash flow of $2,000.
-It’s obvious that having a rental property that cash flows 2% of the purchase price would be more financially rewarding than a 1% cash flow.
-However, it’s not as simple as it sounds.
+I’ll say right off the bat that many investors prefer utilizing the 1 percent real estate rule because it allows an easier entry into a good housing market.
+To explain further, let’s say you have a property purchase price of $300,000, and using the 2 percent rule, you would want it to produce a monthly rental cash flow of $6,000 to be super profitable, which would be 2% of the purchase price.
+Now, it’s obvious that having a rental property that cash flows 2% of the purchase price would be more financially rewarding than a 1% cash flow, right?
+Well, it’s not as simple as it sounds because there are many factors to consider.
 To better understand the differences between the two, let’s take a look at the PROS and CONS of both:

 PROS of 1% Rule Properties